-The Colorado Department of Revenue, in addition to collecting state sales and use tax, collects sales tax on behalf of several cities, counties and special districts.
+The Colorado Department of Revenue, in addition to collecting state sales and use tax, collects sales tax on behalf of several cities, counties, and special districts.
 These jurisdictions are referred to as "state collected".
-All Colorado counties that impose a sales tax are state collected, except Denver County and Broomfield County.
+All Colorado counties that impose a sales tax are state-collected, except Denver County and Broomfield County.

-Cities which have enacted a "home-rule" charter, and which have elected to administer their own local sales and use taxes are referred to as "self-collected".
+Cities that have enacted a "home-rule" charter, and which have elected to administer their own local sales and use taxes are referred to as "self-collected".
 Self-collected jurisdictions have the right to establish their own regulations regarding those goods and services upon which to impose their local sales and use taxes.
 Self-collected cities must be contacted directly for that information.

 State Administered County and City Taxes

 County and city sales taxes collected by the state are administered in the same manner as state sales tax.
 If the sale is subject to state sales tax, it is also subject to state-collected local sales tax.

 Exceptions to this guideline as well as local sales tax rates are listed in the Colorado Sales/Use Tax Rates Publication (DR 1002).
 For more information on guidelines for local sales tax, refer to Part 8 of the Colorado Sales Tax Guide.